epikodelabs/switchboard/docs/choosing-a-navigation-library.md

 If the application structure becomes difficult to describe, it is probably a **Waypoint** application.

-If the application still makes perfect sense as states and transitions, **Switchboard** may be the better model.
+If the application still makes sense as visible states, ownership, and allowed transitions, **Switchboard** may be the better model.

 ---